jeznacki/serv.worker/README.md

 $ gulp
 ```

-Once you've got a build of gulp done, server will start under
+Once you've got a build of gulp done, server with browser-sync will start under
 ```sh
 localhost:3000
 ```